List of IGPX characters: Pilots

-An orphan whose only family is her teammates and her coaches, Liz is Team Satomi's defender.
-Very loud, busty and hot-tempered she generally behaves like a tomboy.
-Liz is very dedicated to IGPX as it was something she fit in with.
+Team Satomi's defender, a loud, busty, and hot-tempered tomboyish orphan whose only family is her teammates and coaches; her dedication to IGPX comes from it being something she fit in with.
 It is revealed in episode 6, "Cat vs. Dog", that Liz dislikes animals, especially dogs.
-She is also an avid martial artist, always practicing her Kung Fu (Capoeira in the microseries) and quoting Confucius.
-Takeshi's contrasting attitude and antics on and off the track are always annoying her, but it is because she feels he's never being 'honest' with her about his feelings.
-At the end of the series they finally admit their feelings for each other.
-It is revealed that she is an orphan.
-She goes into modeling and uses the money to save her orphanage.
+She is an avid martial artist, always practicing Kung Fu (Capoeira in the microseries) and quoting Confucius.
+Takeshi's contrasting attitude and antics on and off the track annoy her, but it is because she feels he is not being 'honest' with her about his feelings.
+At the end of the series, they finally admit their feelings for each other.
+It is revealed that she is an orphan, and she goes into modeling to use the money to save her orphanage.